mayudev/animethemes-cli/README.md

 # Install the package (make sure ~/.local/bin/ is in path)
 mv animethemes ~/.local/bin/
 # Alternatively, if you want to install it for all users
-mv animethemes /usr/local/bin/
+sudo mv animethemes /usr/local/bin/
 ```

 ## Usage

-Use `animethemes` to show all commands with explanation.
+Use `animethemes` to show all commands with explanations.

 Flag `--player` (`-p`) allows you to specify a player to use.
 You can also do it through a config file.